gitpbg/aoc2021/README.md

 * Day 8 - Very tricky - could have used sets but instead used iterators and filters to figure out the segments.
 Built the numbers from the segments to decode the counter digits.
 * Day 9 - Was easy but had work so fell behind.
 Completed on the 9th but submitting today
 * Day 10 - Relatively easy, stack to track matches and calculate scores.
+* Day 11 - Took too long mainly because I decided to take a break over the weekend
+* Day 12 - Started on 12/13